 Recent PhDs from our Department have obtained tenure-track positions at a variety of colleges and universities including Emory University, Georgia Tech, UCONN WGSS, Eastern CT State University, University of Northern Iowa, International Islamic University, Shih Hsin University, Naugatuck Valley Community College, Clark University, and Skidmore College.
 Some other have obtained applied research positions including Inspector General of the Department of Health and Human Services, National Agricultural Statistics Service, U.S. Census Bureau.
 Others have gained postdoctoral fellowships at schools like Rutgers University, and Ohio State University.

-The Sociology Department provides a challenging and engaging environment for graduate training.
+The Sociology Department provides a challenging and engaging environment for students entering into our program.
 Entering cohorts typically range from 5-12 students per year.
 We provide competitive funding packages for all students we admit who need funding.
-The funding package includes a stipend for a 20-hour per week appointment as a graduate teaching assistant or research assistant, a waiver of tuition, and highly subsidized health insurance.
+The funding package includes a stipend for 20-hour per week appointment as a graduate teaching assistant or research assistant, a waiver of tuition, and highly subsidized health insurance.

-For more detailed information about the program, see the links on the right, the Graduate Handbook, or contact Professor Elizabeth Holzer, Director of Graduate Studies in Sociology, at firstname.lastname@example.org.
+For more detailed information see the resources below or contact our Director of Graduate Studies or our Program Coordinator.